Expaceo/DotnetDacMig/README.md

 [![Downloads](https://img.shields.io/nuget/dt/DotnetDacMigration.svg)](https://www.nuget.org/packages/DotnetDacMigration)

 DacMig is a dotnet tool used to create migration scripts for Sql projects.
-This tool is only compatible with SQL projects that uses the [.NET SDK](https://www.nuget.org/packages/Microsoft.Build.Sql)
+This tool is only compatible with SQL projects that uses the [.NET SDK](https://www.nuget.org/packages/Microsoft.Build.Sql) and it requires .NET 6 runtime.
 ## Installation

 ### Install globally